How long it takes 50 common items to decompose

-Since they are essentially unnecessary (for most people) and almost never make it into the recycling bin, plastic straws have become a top target of environmentalists hoping to reduce plastic waste.
-Americans use millions of straws a day, which can remain on the earth for two centuries after being tossed in the garbage.
+Since they are essentially unnecessary (for most people) and rarely make it into the recycling bin, plastic straws have become a top target of environmentalists hoping to reduce plastic waste.
+Americans use millions of straws daily, which can remain on the earth for two centuries after being tossed in the garbage.

 siam.pukkato // Shutterstock

 Wet wipes are popular for quickly removing makeup, changing babies’ diapers, and making house cleaning a snap.
 The problem is they contain polyester-based plastic that’s virtually indestructible; they take a century to break down after they’re tossed in the garbage or flushed down the toilet.

 Even when the circles on plastic six-pack holders are cut, they still pose a major threat to wildlife, as they often wind up in the ocean.
 The thin plastic can holders take nearly half a millennium to break down.

 According to Electronics Recyclers International, tin can take half a century to break down in a landfill.
 Tin is used to make food cans, but it’s also a common component of computers and other electronics.

 The South Carolina Department of Natural Resources estimates that tires can take two millennia to revert back to nature.
 They’re also laden with heavy metals like lead, oils, and other pollutants that contaminate the environment as they break down.
 About 280 million tires are discarded every year in the U.S. alone, of which 30 million are retreated or reused, putting 250 million into scrap.